SamStha07/SamStha07/README.md

 # Sam Shrestha

-I am Sam from Kathmandu and I am a frontend developer as well as a backend enthusiast.
+I am Sam from Kathmandu and I am a fullstack developer.
 I love to learn new technologies.
 I try to keep learning, motivating myself and pushing myself to learn new technologies on a daily basis.

 - 👷 Currently, I am working on my own personal project.
 - 💪 I am pushing myself to become a better programmer.